avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Initialize Mesh
 ~~~~~~~~~~~~~~~~~

-Read DEM ascii file provided in the Input folder (only one DEM ascii file allowed).
+Read DEM raster file provided in the Input folder (only one DEM raster file allowed; .asc or .tif).
 If the DEM cell size is different from the :``meshCellSize`` specified in the configuration
 from more than ``meshCellSizeThreshold`` [m] the DEM is remeshed (:py:func:`in3Trans.geoTrans.remesh`).